ethancooke/ethancooke.github.io/resources.md

 youtubeId: ILkT_HV9DVU
 ---
 ## Videos
 I highly recommend videos for learning about being a Tester.
-For me the voice and physical emotions expressed by the speakers really motivates me in this format.
+For me the voice and physical emotions expressed by the speakers really motivate me in this format.

 Here is my first proper video I watched on the topic of Software Testing that changed the course of my career.
 Please take the time reduce the distractions around you and listen up.
 [Open Lecture by James Bach on Software Testing](https://www.youtube.com/watch?v=ILkT_HV9DVU)